lyntax23/MagiskHidePropsConfPP/README.md

 If you have a stock device, or a custom ROM and using a certified fingerprint, but still can't pass CTS you most likely need to [force BASIC key attestation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#force-basic-key-attestation).

-### Simulating other devices
-Simple: use the ["Device simulation"](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature.

-### Working with props
-If you need to change props edited by MagiskHide, use the ["MagiskHide props"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#setreset-magiskhide-sensitive-props) feature.

-For adding custom props or removing props from your device, there are the ["Custom props"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) and ["Delete props"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#removing-prop-values) features.

 ## Spoofing device's fingerprint to pass the ctsProfile check
 If your device can't pass SafetyNet fully, the CTS profile check fails while basic integrity passes, that means MagiskHide is working on your device but Google doesn't recognise your device as being certified (if basic integrity fails there is generally nothing this module can do, please check [I can't pass the basicIntegrity check](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#i-cant-pass-the-basicintegrity-check)).